fhdsl/AI_for_Efficient_Programming/docs/no_toc/04-refactoring_activity.md

-# Refactoring Code: Hands-On Exercise
+# Refactoring Code - Hands-On Exercise

 Now it's your turn to try.